 These days, people often go beyond Google when looking for information.
 They use social media channels to find answers.
 For example, if your company is active on Twitter, people might discover your content there after searching for hashtags with that specific topic.
 Likewise, brands that create powerful visual content and use relevant hashtags benefit from high visibility on Instagram.

-Also, keep in mind that if someone is checking out your company, they’re likely going to review your presence on social channels.
+Also, keep in mind that if someone is checking out your company, they’re likely going to review your presence on social media.
 While it may be true that social signals do not impact a website’s search rank today, your company itself, and its strong social media presence may be much better positioned in search results.
 Google crawls social websites for data in the same way that it does any other site.
 That means that those social media posts on SERP listings may be as important as a link to your website on those results.

 Here’s how to make the most of social for SEO: